halide/Halide/README_fuzz_testing.md

 your disk.

 Up until this point the fuzzer has only been running on a single core.
-To speed things up a little, let's run the fuzzer in parrelell across all available cores on our machine.
+To speed things up a little, let's run the fuzzer in parallel across all available cores on our machine.

 ```